BioStacks

 Why Vitamin A for Immune

-Vitamin A is a supporting nutrient for immune support.
+Vitamin A plays a supporting role in immune.
 Exists as preformed retinol (animal sources) and provitamin A carotenoids like beta-carotene (plant sources).
 Retinyl palmitate and retinyl acetate are common supplemental forms with high bioavailability.
-Preformed vitamin A carries toxicity risk at high doses—excess can cause liver damage and is contraindicated in pregnancy above the RDA.
 In clinical studies, vitamin a enhances immune function.

 What dose to look for

-Research supporting vitamin a for immune is rated as strong.
+Vitamin A has strong clinical evidence for immune benefits.
 Essential for vision via retinal pigment formation; toxicity risk above RDA in preformed retinol, not beta-carotene Learn more